nbcrrolls/website/readme-wordpress.rst

 **docs/** - for short docss used in software-related pages ::

       citations/ - citations for software.
 Each file represents multiple citations for a single software item.
-Naming convention: SWNAME.EXT where SWNAME is a software item name form the software list (see below) and EXT specifies
+Naming convention: swname.ext where swname is a software item name form the software list (see below) and ext specifies
                    file format  and can be  bibtext, plain pr bibtex. licenses/  - for  licenses, if needed by the software.
-Naming convention: SWNAME, format is ascii.
+Naming convention: swname, format is ascii.

 **images/**  - categorize images as ::